MobilityData/gtfs-validator/README.md

 ### Run it

 #### For Mac and Linux

 To run the Docker image in a new container:

 `docker run -v /myDirectory:/theContainerDirectory -it ghcr.io/mobilitydata/gtfs-validator:v2.0.0`

-For example `docker run -v /git-projects/gtfs-validator/output:/output -it ghcr.io/mobilitydata/gtfs-validator:v2.0.0`

-#### For Windows
-To run the Docker image in a new container:
-`docker run -v my-volume:/myDirectory:/theContainerDirectory -it ghcr.io/mobilitydata/gtfs-validator:v2.0.0`.

-For example `docker run -v c:/git-projects/gtfs-validator/output:/output -it ghcr.io/mobilitydata/gtfs-validator:v2.0.0`

 where:
-* `-v /myDirectory:/theContainerDirectory`: syntax to share directories and data between the container and the host With the above command, any files that you place in `/myDirectory` on the host will show up in `/theContainerDirectory` inside the container and visa versa.
+* `-v /myDirectory:/theContainerDirectory`: syntax to share directories and data between the container and the host With the above command, any files that you place in `/myDirectory` on the host will show up in `/theContainerDirectory` inside the container and vice versa.

+***NOTE:*** On Windows, you must provide the local volume (e.g., `c:`) as well:

+`... c:/myDirectory:/theContainerDirectory ...`

 The validator can then be executed via bash commands.
 See the [preceeding instructions for command line usage](#run-the-app-via-command-line).